 - Dimensions in use (L x W x H): 102.3cm (40.3”) x 48cm (18.8”) x 132cm (52”)

 - Product weight: 34kg (75lbs)

-- Conveniences: adjustable seat, adjustable handlebar, self levelling pedals with pedal straps, bottle holder, transportation wheels
+- Conveniences: adjustable seat, self levelling pedals with pedal straps, bottle holder, transportation wheels

 - Mains powered